okfn-brasil/perfil-politico/README.md

 #### `GET /api/asset-stats/`

-Returns the median of elected people's assets value aggregated by year.
+Returns an object with a key called `mediana_patrimonios` that is a list with the median of elected people's asset value aggregated by year.

 `optionally` you can add query parameters to filter the results by `state` or by the `candidate post` (the valid posts are the same ones that are in the list above).